 Roses bloom so profusely that non-gardeners just think of them as "flowers," not making the connection that they are, in fact, landscape shrubs.
 Some rose varieties, however, are climbers, mimicking vines.
 The climbing roses are excellent choices for covering arbors.

 While forsythia is one of the earliest bloomers in spring, it is also very common.
 Do you prefer to grow plants that no one else in your neighborhood grows?
 Then consider flowering quince.
 You will not encounter flowering quince in people's yards as much as forsythia.
-Flowering quince makes this Top 10 list for spring trees and shrubs, a list headed by dogwood.
+Flowering quince rests easily among the Top 10 spring trees and shrubs -- a list headed by dogwood.

 Crape myrtles are a popular tree choice for Southerners, with their long blooming period (mid-summer to fall).
 During the hot months of summer, when the blooms on many specimens have long been exhausted, crape myrtles continue to color the landscape.
 Northerners can sometimes get away with treating them as shrubs that die back in winter but come back in spring.
 In the latter case, their size will be limited (perhaps 4 feet tall), but you still get to enjoy their fantastic floral clusters.